Ouranosinc/Magpie/docs/permissions.rst

 the default interpretation of protected access control defined by `Magpie`.
 When ``match`` and ``recursive`` scopes cause ambiguous resolution, the ``match`` :term:`Permission` is prioritized over inherited access via parent ``scope``.

-As a general of thumb, all :term:`Permission` are resolved such that more restrictive access applied *closer* to the actual :term:`Resource` for the targeted :term:`User` will have priority, both in terms of inheritance by tree hierarchy and by :term:`Group` memberships.
+As a general rule of thumb, all :term:`Permission` are resolved such that more restrictive access applied *closer* to the actual :term:`Resource` for the targeted :term:`User` will have priority, both in terms of inheritance by tree hierarchy and by :term:`Group` memberships.